Dog Bite Prevention Message Points

 - If you are threatened by a dog, remain calm.
 Don’t scream.
 If you say anything, speak calmly and firmly.
 Avoid eye contact.
 Try to stay still until the dog leaves, or back away slowly until the dog is out of sight.
 Don’t turn and run.

 - If you fall or are knocked to the ground, curl into a ball with your hands over your head and neck.
 Protect your face.

-- A brochure titled “What you should know about Dog Bite Prevention,” provides tips on responsible dog ownership, as well as suggestions on how to avoid being a victim of a dog attack.
+- The American Veterinary Medical Association provides many more tips on responsible dog ownership, as well as suggestions on how to avoid being a victim of a dog attack.